Best & Worst Honda HR-V Years

 The 2016 Honda HR-V

-The second-gen Honda HR-V took everything excellent about its predecessor and cranked it up a notch.
-It’s the Swiss Army knife of compact SUVs – versatile, efficient, and cozy.
+The second-gen Honda HR-V took everything outstanding about its predecessor and cranked it up a notch.
+It’s the Swiss Army knife of small SUVs – versatile, effective, and comfortable.

 The Best Years: 2017, 2020, 2021, 2022